science-en-poche/yelandur/API.md

 `GET /profiles` will return the array of all profiles, including only public information.
 If you are logged in, you can add an `access=private` argument, which will restrict results to profiles to which you have access, and include their private information.
-Asking fro `access=private` and not providing authentication will return a `401`.
+Asking for `access=private` and not providing authentication will return a `401`.
 So if you are logged in and have only access to profile `d7e...`, a `GET` with `access=private` will return: